 During a test, the doctor will take a blood sample.
 This will then be used to determine the amount of LDL, HDL and other fatty substances such as triglycerides in your blood.
 To ensure that the test is accurate, you may be asked not to eat for 10-12 hours before the test.

 Your blood cholesterol level is measured in units known as millimoles per litre of blood (mmoI/L).
 Your doctor or nurse will sit down with you and explain your results.
 They will also calculate whether you’re at a low, moderate or high risk of developing conditions like heart disease or a stroke within the next 10 years.

 According to the NHS, the ideal total cholesterol levels should be 5mmoI/L or less for healthy adults and 4mmoI/L or less for those at high risk.
 For LDL, the ideal levels are 3mmoI/L or less for healthy adults and 2mmoI/L or less for those at high risk.

 An ideal level of HDL is above 1mmol/L. A lower level of HDL can increase your risk of heart disease.

-The risk projected by your doctor isn’t just based on your cholesterol reading however, with your body mass index (BMI), age, sex, family history, ethnicity and treatable risk factors also being taken into consideration.
+Your doctor won’t just take your cholesterol levels into account when calculating your risks.
+Body mass index (BMI), age, sex, family history, ethnicity and treatable risk factors are also important to consider.

-The first step to lowering your levels or preventing high levels in the first place is to maintain a health, balanced diet.
-One thing you should keep a watchful eye on in particular is the amount of saturated fats that you’re eating.
+The first step to lowering your levels (or preventing high levels in the first place) is to maintain a healthy, balanced diet.
+Consider reading the Eatwell Guide.
+You should also pay particular attention to the amount of saturated fat in your diet.

-Eating too many foods high in saturated fat can raise the level of cholesterol in your blood and unfortunately, it’s this type of food that people in the UK are eating too much of.
-Examples of the foods that are high in saturated fat include:
+Eating too many foods high in saturated fat can raise the level of cholesterol in your blood.
+Unfortunately, it’s this type of food that people in the UK are eating too much of.
+Foods that are high in saturated fat include: